WarnerMedia plans to price HBO Max with ads at $9.99 a month - CNBC

 The company had considered selling an advertising-supported product of just HBO Max content for $4.99 per month earlier last year, but nixed that idea for a combined product with HBO, CNBC said, citing two sources.

-Parent AT&T Inc (T.N) has completely restructured the streaming service, including job cuts and executive changes, as it competes with Netflix (NFLX.O) and Walt Disney's (DIS.N) Disney+ for streaming video customers.
+Parent AT&T Inc has completely restructured the streaming service, including job cuts and executive changes, as it competes with Netflix and Walt Disney’s Disney+ for streaming video customers.

 Netflix charges $8.99 for the basic plan and $13.99 for the standard version a month, while Disney+ costs $8 a month.